 Animal rotaviruses are considered potential reservoirs for genetic exchange with human rotaviruses.
-There is now increasing evidence that animal rotaviruses can infect humans, either via direct transmission of the virus or by contributing one or several genes to reassortants with essentially a human strain genetic background.
+There is now increasing evidence that animal rotaviruses can infect humans, either through direct transmission of the virus or by contributing one or several genes to reassortants with essentially a human strain genetic background.

 Types of animal rotaviruses

 In 1969, bovine rotavirus was the first group A rotavirus isolated in cell culture and confirmed as a cause of diarrhea in calves.
-The virulence of the strain and the age of the calf are important parameters in the pathogenesis of rotaviral infection.
+The virulence of the strain and the age of the calf are important parameters in the pathogenesis of a rotaviral infection.
 Replacement of villous enterocytes is slow in newborn calves, which means that newborn calves are susceptible to disease caused by strains that are only moderately virulent.

 Group A rotaviruses have been isolated from dogs and cats, with a high seroprevalence in adult animals.
-Although disease appears to be uncommon, mild enteritis is sometimes observed in young puppies less than 12 weeks of age.
+Although the disease appears to be uncommon, mild enteritis is sometimes observed in young puppies less than 12 weeks of age.
 Canine rotaviruses appear to group together with the G3P rotavirus strains.

 A large number of people are exposed to animal rotaviruses every year.
 Results of serological assays and nucleotide chain recognition methods have shown that many strains of rotaviruses isolated from mammalian species have the ability to infect humans.
 Furthermore, there has been strong evidence on the zoonotic transfer of avian strains.

 Most domestic animal species can play a role in the spread of the virus by acting as natural reservoirs of the virus or as intermediate or end hosts.
-Due to the ability of the virus to overcome the barriers between species, it is also clear that animal strains may act as natural source of viral genomes, promoting mutations and creating new viral genotypes with unknown virulence.
+Due to the ability of the virus to overcome the barriers between species, it is also clear that animal strains may act as a natural source of viral genomes, thus promoting mutations and creating new viral genotypes with unknown virulence.

 Phylogenetic analyses of the rotavirus genome expose repeated intersections between the evolution of human and animal rotavirus strains, possibly as a consequence of multiple events of transmission between various animal species.
-The interspecies transmission and subsequent gene reassortment are significant mechanisms which drive the diversity of rotaviruses and enable the emergence of new pathogenic strains.
+The interspecies transmission and subsequent gene reassortment are significant mechanisms that drive the diversity of rotaviruses and enable the emergence of new pathogenic strains.